Thalassiodracon

 Thalassiodracon (tha-LAS-ee-o-DRAY-kon) is an extinct genus of plesiosauroid from the Pliosauridae that was alive during the Late Triassic-Early Jurassic (Rhaetian-Hettangian) and is known exclusively from the Lower Lias of England.
-The type and only species, is Thalassiodracon (Plesiosaurus) hawkinsi (Owen, 1838).
+The type and only species, is Thalassiodracon (Plesiosaurus) hawkinsii (Owen, 1838).

 Discovery and naming

-Thalassiodracon hawkinsi is known from a number of complete skeletons (lectotype: BMNH 2018) acquired by the fossil collector Thomas Hawkins in Somerset, England during the early 1830s, before 1834.
-Hawkins, an eccentric Pre-Adamite who had his fossils heavily restaured and illustrated by distinguished artists in expensive editions to propagate his ideas, named these Plesiosaurus triotarsostinus in 1834 and Hezatarostinus in 1840 but these names are generally disregarded.
-Thalassiodracon lived in the Late Triassic (Rhaetian) to the Early Jurassic (Hettangian) of Europe (age range: 201.6 to 196.5 million years ago).
+Thalassiodracon hawkinsii is known from a number of complete skeletons (lectotype: NHMUK PV OR 2018) acquired by the fossil collector Thomas Hawkins in Somerset, England during the early 1830s, before 1834.
+Hawkins, an eccentric Pre-Adamite who had his fossils heavily restored and illustrated by distinguished artists in expensive editions to propagate his ideas, named these Plesiosaurus triotarsostinus in 1834 and Hezatarostinus in 1840 but these names are generally disregarded.
+In Memoirs of Icthyosaurii and Plesiosaurii (1835) and The Book of the Great Sea Dragons (1840), Hawkins published his own illustrations after reconstructing the fossils he had obtained.
+Some of Hawkins original notes are being stored at the Natural History Museum in London.
 It was named as Plesiosaurus Hawkinsii in 1838 by Richard Owen and it was made the type species of the genus Thalassiodracon in 1996 by Storrs & Taylor.

-A replica of the holotype specimen, replica catalogued as LDUCZ-X227, has been in the collection of the Grant Museum of Zoology and Comparative Anatomy in London, England since 1890 after being catalogued by Ray Lankester, and it is a cast of a specimen created in 1862 by Henry Augustus Ward.
-The original fossil, catalogued as BMNH 2018 and also bought by Hawkins in the 1830s, can be seen on display at the Natural History Museum, also in London, England.
+The original fossil, designated as NHMUK PV OR 2018 was bought by Hawkins in the 1830s, and is currently on display at the Natural History Museum in London, England.
+A cast of the holotype fossil was created in 1862 by Henry Augustus Ward.
+This replica was catalogued as LDUCZ-X227 by Ray Lankester and is also located in London, at the Grant Museum of Zoology and Comparative Anatomy.
+Another cast of Thalassiodracon hawkinsi is being displayed at the Geological Museum of Trinity College in Dublin, Ireland.
+Three fossils found in Somerset, England originally identified as Thalassiodracon were redescribed as another small plesiosaur, Stratesaurus taylori.
+According to the Global Biodiversity Information Facility, there is a total of 31 fossil occurrences of Thalassiodracon hawkinsii, all located in the United Kingdom.

-The genus name Thalassiodracon means "sea dragon", while the specific name hawkinsi honours Hawkins.
+The genus name Thalassiodracon means "sea dragon", while the specific name hawkinsii honours Hawkins.